 Alienation of Affection

-An alienation of affection lawsuit can be filed by a deserted spouse against a third party that he or she believes is responsible for the marriage's failure.
-While this type of tort has been abolished in most jurisdictions, there are still some states that allow alienation of affection lawsuits to be filed.
+A deserted spouse can file an alienation of affection lawsuit against a third party that he or she believes is responsible for the marriage's failure.
+Most jurisdictions have abolished this type of tort.
+But there are still some states that allow the filing of alienation of affection lawsuits.
 These are often handled in the common law areas of personal injury law as well as family law.

 Proving an Alienation of Affection Claim

 Currently, the tort of alienation of affection is available in six states: Hawaii, Mississippi, New Mexico, North Carolina, South Dakota, and Utah.
-Although the elements necessary to prove your case will depend on the laws of each state, the plaintiff generally must prove the following:
+The elements necessary to prove your case will depend on the laws of each state.
+However, the plaintiff generally must prove the following:

 - There was love in the marriage;